pycroscopy/scalable_analytics/python_analytics_server.md

   3. Click on the `Add` button.
 You should see the following under `Forwarded ports`:
   ![](media/python_analytics_server/image029.png)

 3. Go back to Session.
-Highlight the name of the configuration `PycroscopyVM`. and click on the `Save` button.
+Highlight the name of the configuration `JupyterVM`. and click on the `Save` button.
   ![](media/python_analytics_server/image031.png)
 4. You can verify that the tunneling settings have been saved by:
     1. Closing Putty,
     2. Reopening Putty,
-    3. Loading the configuration PycroscopyVM
+    3. Loading the configuration `JupyterVM`
     4. Navigating to `SSH` → `Tunnels`
     5. The line containing the port forwarding should still be there.
     6. If it is not, re-do the appropriate steps above.

 #### 5. Connect to the instance:
 1. After loading the appropriate session created in the preceding steps, click `Open` to connect to your VM Instance using SSH.
 2. If and when prompted, choose to cache the server's fingerprint (click `Yes`).
 ![](media/python_analytics_server/image033.png)

+### Accessing your VM in different ways:
+Accessing you instance in a variety of circumstances:
+1. Within the ORNL network and from an ORNL computer: Follow the instructions above
+2. Outside the ORNL network but from an ORNL computer: You will need to connect to the ORNL VPN using your PIN and RSA token after which you can access your VM as you would if you were within the ORNL network
+3. From a personal computer -
+	1. Log in via the [citrix page](https://gocitrix.ornl.gov/)
+	2. Select the `PuTTy` application
+	3. Follow the instructions above for Windows computers.

 ## Step 3: Installing analytics packages on the instance:
 1. Download [Anaconda](https://www.anaconda.com/download/) 4.2 -&gt; python 3.5.
 You can download a different version if you wish.